Cluedo (franchise): 1985 film

-A comedic film Clue, based on the American version of the game, was released in 1985.
+A comedic film Clue, based on the American version of the game, was released in 1985 and starring Eileen Brennan, Tim Curry, Madeline Kahn, Christopher Lloyd, Michael McKean, Martin Mull, and Lesley Ann Warren.
 In this version, the person murdered was Mr. Boddy.
-The film featured different endings released to different theatres.
+The film featured 3 different endings released to different theatres.
 It received mixed reviews and did poorly at the box office, ultimately grossing $14,643,997 in the United States, though it later developed a cult following.
 All three endings released to theatres are available on the VHS and DVD versions of the film, to watch one after the other (VHS), or to select playing one or all three endings (DVD/Blu-ray).

 Upcoming film

 Universal Pictures touted a 2008 deal with Hasbro that licensed several of its board games for feature film adaptations; Gore Verbinski was announced as director of Clue, before Universal dropped the project in 2011.

 Hasbro landed a new Clue film deal at 20th Century Fox in 2016, with Josh Feldman, Ryan Jones, and Daria Cercek producing.
 Their film was planned as a "worldwide mystery" with action-adventure elements, potentially setting up a possible franchise that could play well internationally.
 Fox announced in January 2018 that Ryan Reynolds, as part of his first-look deal with the studio, would star in a live-action remake of Clue, with Rhett Reese and Paul Wernick as scriptwriters.
 Jason Bateman was connected to the project in 2019, then left, with James Bobin discussed as his replacement in 2020.
 Following Disney's acquisition of 20th Century Fox, Reynolds expressed uncertainty about the film in 2021, bringing Oren Uziel onboard to rewrite the screenplay in 2022.

 Sony Pictures acquired the film rights to the Clue franchise under its TriStar Pictures label in April 2024.